Homogenization of a mean field game system in the small noise limit: Cell problem, effective Hamiltonian and effective vector field.

 \section{Cell problem, effective Hamiltonian and effective vector field.}

 This Section is devoted to the definition and the properties of the effective operators.
 In the first Proposition, we tackle the solvability of the cell problem obtained by the formal asymptotic expansion.
-Let us stress that existence of the solution holds true for general potential functions $V$, not necessarily bounded.